CycloneDX/cyclonedx-python-lib/tests/_data/snapshots/README.md

 CDX_TEST_RECREATE_SNAPSHOTS=1 poetry run tox -e py
 ```

-The files will be written as is, which might not be human-readable. feel free to reformat the files manually.
+The files will be written as is, which might not be human-readable.
+Do not reformat the files manually, they are compared as is.